Farama-Foundation/SuperSuit/README.md

 `flatten_v0(env)` flattens observations into a 1D array.

 `frame_skip_v0(env, num_frames)` skips `num_frames` number of frames by reapplying old actions over and over.
 Observations skipped over are ignored.
 Rewards skipped over are accumulated.
-Like Gym Atari's frameskip parameter, `num_frames` can also be a tuple `(min_skip, max_skip)`, which indicates a range of possible skip lengths which are randomly chosen from (in single agent environments only).
+Like Gymnasium Atari's frameskip parameter, `num_frames` can also be a tuple `(min_skip, max_skip)`, which indicates a range of possible skip lengths which are randomly chosen from (in single agent environments only).

 `delay_observations_v0(env, delay)` Delays observation by `delay` frames.
 Before `delay` frames have been executed, the observation is all zeros.
 Along with frame_skip, this is the preferred way to implement reaction time for high FPS games.